acmsigsoft/EmpiricalStandards/FAQ.md

 ### How would this work with conferences and journals that have fewer slots than submissions?

-The limited number of “slots” at journals is a side effect of the idiocy of printing articles on dead tree, and we should accept no such limits.
+The limited number of “slots” at journals is a side effect of the idiocy of printing articles on dead trees, and we should accept no such limits.
 Moreover, using acceptance rate as a measure of conference quality is invalid, indefensible and unscientific.
 Competition is anathema to science.

 If there are more accepted papers than speaking slots, perhaps we should let attendees vote for the most exciting papers (which get speaking slots) and the rest are presented as posters but still published as full papers in the proceedings.
 That’s just one idea.
 The point is that we should fundamentally rethink the way we run conferences, get rid of all the counterproductive competition and publish all legitimate research.